If We Being Real

 "If We Being Real" (stylized as "If We Being Rëal") is a song by American rapper Yeat, released on February 16, 2024, from his fourth studio album 2093 (2024).
 It was produced by Synthetic, Perdu, Radiate, Fendii, LRBG and Dreamr.

 Critical reception

 Reviewing 2093 for HotNewHipHop, Gabriel Bras Nevares cited "If We Being Real" as one of the tracks with "progressive, crunchy, well-structured, and thoroughly immersive beats".

+Virality

+"If We Being Real" became viral on the social media platform TikTok.
+A slowed-down version of the song, described by Billboard as "ominous", saw widespread use as the background track in edits (video montages) of various real people and fictional characters, including King Baldwin IV from the film Kingdom of Heaven, Rafe Cameron from the Netflix series Outer Banks, and the basketball player Anthony Edwards.
+This virality contributed to an increase in streams in the United States: Between March 29 and April 4, 2024, the song received 1.92 million streams, whereas from April 26 to May 2 it exceeded 6 million.